jlov7/ASR-Copilot/README.md

 - File issues for Docker/Codespaces improvements or ecosystem adapters (e.g., ServiceNow change integration).
 - Use the **Refresh Media Assets** workflow (Actions tab) if you tweak the UI and need new screenshots.
 - Issue templates live in `.github/ISSUE_TEMPLATE/`; start with the adapter request template when proposing new integrations.
+- Need a starter task?
+Copy one of the ready-made prompts in [docs/GOOD-FIRST-ISSUES.md](docs/GOOD-FIRST-ISSUES.md).

 ## License
 Distributed under the [Apache 2.0 License](LICENSE).
 See the license file for details and the NOTICE requirements for derivative work.